-“As a Natural World Photographer, my work often takes me to some beautiful and often isolated locations both in the UK and internationally.
-As such, I have always felt a very strong affinity with global wildlife conservation and environmental issues”.
+As a professional photographer, my work often takes me to some beautiful and often isolated locations both in the UK and internationally.
+As such, I have always felt an extraordinary affinity with global wildlife conservation and environmental issues.

-There needs to be protection of the natural world for humanity’s sake and not just for our generation but also for generations to come.
+There needs to be protection of the natural world for humanity’s sake and not just for our generation, but also for generations to come.

 Biodiversity, climate change, illegal wildlife trade, landscapes and habitats, pollution, species on the brink of extinction, people and the environment.
 This is just a cross section of challenges that endangers our natural world.

 In a visually-based society, conservation photography and filmmaking harnesses the power of storytelling to further conservation goals.
 These stories shed light on environmental and cultural issues, solutions, and efforts; with the goal of making a positive change.